2h3ph3rd/sn-exporter/README.md

 See on [Heroku](http://sn-exporter.herokuapp.com/)

-A Standard Notes action to export notes into pdf
+A Standard Notes action to export notes into different file type.